BlueBrain/nexus-bbp-domains/src/main/paradox/docs/bluebrainnexustutorialkcni/getting-started/quick-start/index.md

 ### Select an organization

 @@@ note
-A public organization named **[demo](https://sandbox.bluebrainnexus.io/web/demo)** is already created for the purpose of this tutorial.
+A public organization named **[tutorialnexus](https://sandbox.bluebrainnexus.io/web/tutorialnexus)** is already created for the purpose of this tutorial.
 All projects will be created under this organization.
 @@@

 The following command should list the organizations you have access to.
-The **demo** organization should be listed and tagged as non-deprecated in the output.
+The **tutorialnexus** organization should be listed and tagged as non-deprecated in the output.

 Command
 :   @@snip [list-orgs-cmd.sh](../assets/list-orgs-cmd.sh)